Ayush-Dube/dailyDiary/dec2025/dec25.md

 3. “Git has applied commits up to c4 and is waiting for YOU to edit c5 content.”
 4. ![alt text](image-2.png)
 Haan 👍 100% commits change ho gaye hain.

+### ⚡dec25

+SQL LIMIT
+In the previous lessons, you learned to filter data with SQL, using WHERE, AND, OR, and even LIKE with wildcards to refine your results.

+However, in large databases, even filtered queries mostly return too many rows.
+To handle this, SQL provides the LIMIT clause, allowing you to control the number of rows returned.

+Suppose you want to display only the first 2 customers from the Customers table.
+You can use LIMIT as follows: